Courses

 Lecture--3 hours.
 Prerequisite: BIS 002B; Or equivalent.
 Introduction to conservation biology.
 Background to the biological issues and controversies surrounding loss of species and habitats.

-155. Habitat Conservation and Restoration (4)
+155. Wildlife Space Use and Habitat Conservation (4)

 Offered every Fall quarter.
 Smith